Development of a hydrogen DI rail (direct injection)

 • Engineering design of hydrogen distribution systems (e.g. for a hydrogen filling station, various multi-element gas containers (MEGC), tank systems for vehicles) for stationary and mobile applications

-• Technical and organizational support for the industrialization of a hydrogen rail (port fuel injection) for a mobile application
+• Technical and organizational support for the industrialization of a hydrogen rail (port fuel injection and direct injection) for a mobile application

 • Definition of the scope of work for individual projects; Maintaining the product backlog and product development plans in the individual sample phases